Wintus/Wikipedia-Blame/architecture-overview.md

 	3. Passes the revision stream (which now includes content) to `genFindMap`.
 	4. `genFindMap` consumes this generator, applying the search predicate to find the target text efficiently.
 	5. Awaits the final result (found revision ID or null) from `genFindMap`.
-- Handles optional `uptoRevId` form input to limit the revision range.
+- Handles optional `startRevId` and `endRevId` form inputs to limit the revision range.
 - Returns a single, comprehensive final `SearchState` object compatible with `useActionState`.

 ### Internal Generators (`fetchAllRevisions`, `genFindMap` helpers)